Divi-0/Jellyfin.Plugin.Crunchyroll/README.md

 ### How It Works

 The plugin runs automatically during Jellyfin library scans.
 Simply trigger a library scan to fetch metadata from Crunchyroll.

-### ⏱️ Performance Notes

-- **First Scan**: May take several minutes to hours depending on library size
+The first scan may take several minutes to hours depending on library size.
-- **Subsequent Scans**: Faster as metadata is cached
-- **Enable Logging**: Turn on debug logging in Jellyfin to monitor progress

 ---